Laura Termini: Early life

 Termini was born to a Mexican actress Maria Rosa Compañet and an Italian singer Franco Termini.
 They married in Mexico and moved to Venezuela, where Termini was born.
 She studied at an American college for a year and moved back and forth between the United States and Venezuela.
 She has now been living permanently in the United States for over 14 years.

 Career

 Acting

-At the age of 5, Termini started appearing in various advertisements and was also a singer and dancer in the groupThe Mini Pops, from a national TV show Sábado Sensacional for 8 years.
+At the age of 5, Termini started appearing in various advertisements and was also a singer and dancer in the group The Mini Pops, from a national TV show Sábado Sensacional for 8 years.
 Until the age of 17, she had starred in almost 20 soap operas on local network.
 Her record song Laura & Victor sold more than 100,000 copies and was on the Venuzuelan Billboard.

 After moving to the United States, she continued to appear in the American Spanish soap operas such as Los teens, Amor Descarado, and Anita no te Rajes.
 She had also appeared as the main characters in the TV movies De Rodillas, Mea culpa.
 In 2009, she hosted an award-winning radio show Tu mañana for SBS Broadcast radio.